-The Rose of Sharon belongs to the plant species Hibiscus syriacus and is a medium-size, tree-like flowering shrub that typically grows 9 to 12 feet tall and 6 to 10 feet wide.
-Rose of Sharon shrubs are beloved for their large, showy flowers that bloom during late summer in a variety of colors with double or single blossoms.
-The Rose of Sharon is susceptible to several different diseases, including fungal and bacterial leaf spots, gray mold, root and crown rots, and hibiscus chlorotic ringspot virus.
-Diagnose the disease before attempting treatment.
+The rose of Sharon (Hibiscus syriacus, USDA zones 5-9) is a large flowering shrub or small tree that typically grows 8 to 12 feet tall and 6 to 10 feet wide.
+Rose of Sharon plants are beloved for their large, showy flowers that bloom during late summer in a variety of colors with double or single blossoms.
+Unfortunately, Rose of Sharon is susceptible to several different diseases, including fungal and bacterial leaf spots, gray mold, root and crown rots, and hibiscus chlorotic ringspot virus.

 Diagnose fungal leaf spots by looking for small to prominent dots or raised spots on the rose of Sharon's leaves.
 The leaves might have yellowish or brownish spots on the surface, and the leaves may fall off.

-Identify bacterial leaf spots or blight caused by the bacterium Pseudomonas syringae by inspecting the Rose of Sharon's leaves for large, irregular or angular spots on the leaves that are brown to black in color.
-The Rose of Sharon may have stem-tip and blossom die-back, as well as blackening leaf veins and stem cankers.
+Identify bacterial leaf spots or blight caused by the bacterium Pseudomonas syringae by inspecting the rose of Sharon's leaves for large, irregular or angular spots on the leaves that are brown to black in color.
+Plants may also have stem-tip and blossom die-back, as well as blackening leaf veins and stem cankers.
 Bacterial blight typically occurs during wet, rainy weather in spring.

-Look for wilted foliage and discolored, stunted leaves on the Rose of Sharon to diagnose root and crown rots caused by Phytophthora species fungal diseases.
+Look for wilted foliage and discolored, stunted leaves on a rose of Sharon to diagnose root and crown rots caused by Phytophthora species fungal diseases.
 The leaves might drop, and a streak, stain or canker may develop on the main stems or branches.
 The infected bark areas might ooze a reddish-black sap as well.